-Estimated central implementation costs of P363/4
+Estimated central implementation costs

-ELEXON's costs to implement P363/4 are approximately £2,300.
+ELEXON's costs to implement P364 are approximately £2,300.
 These costs are primarily driven by the need to amend internal processes and documents.
 They are made up of:

 - Seven Working Days (WDs) effort to implement new internal processes and documents; and - Two WDs effort to implement document changes to the BSC and its Code Subsidiary Documents (CSDs).